Tyler Moon: Reception

 Inside Soap held a poll to see which of the new Moon family members, Eddie, Tyler or Anthony, its readers were most looking forward to seeing.
 Tyler came second with 14% of the vote.
 During an Inside Soap feature on the Moon brothers vs the Mitchell brothers, Kate Woodward said "Two sexy brothers to shake up Albert Square?
 That sounds familiar!
 But are Anthony and Tyler really the new Grant and Phil Mitchell?"
 Lapinskas commented on this, saying "It's a lot of pressure to put us both under, but what a duo to be compared to! [...]
 Phil and Grant were in the show together for at least 10 years, and they were fantastic—so to be linked to them is phenomenal.
-It really is a lot to live up to, but Tony and I are hoping to come in with out own energy and bring something completely new to EastEnders.
+It really is a lot to live up to, but Tony and I are hoping to come in with our own energy and bring something completely new to EastEnders.

 A columnist for All About Soap said that Tyler was "lovesick" over Whitney and he behaved like a "complete prat" in his attempts to win her back.
 They added that he failed miserably and predicted that in future he will think before opening his "big gob".
 A columnist for Soaplife said that they thought Tyler was bisexual.
 They noted that there had been many hints that indicated he may like men.
 They added that it would be fitting because Whitney never chooses the right men and predicted that Tyler would sleep with Christian Clarke (John Partridge).
 For his portrayal of Tyler, Discipline won Best Soap Newcomer at the 2012 TVChoice Awards.